vpurush/memory_game/README.md

 ### Start the App in production mode

-Run the following command to start the app in development mode
+Run the following command to start the app in production mode

 `npm run build`